-For the purposes of this plan, remaining structures are defined as structures remaining that are located within the Limits of Work of the Project and will be non-operational following completion of the Proposed Action.
+For the purposes of this plan, remaining structures are defined as structures or features affiliated with the Lower Klamath Project within the Limits of Work.
+These facilities remaining may or may not be non-operational following completion of the Proposed Action based upon the direction by the State of Oregon, as the final landowner, requesting facilities to remain for the State's future use.
 These structures may consist of buildings, utilities, portions of foundations, and other non-operational structural components associated with the dams.
-This plan discusses waste disposal sites only to the extent they overlap with remaining structures (e.g., spillways, tailrace); all other waste disposal sites are discussed in the Waste Disposal and Hazardous Materials Management Plan.
+This plan discusses waste disposal sites only to the extent they overlap with remaining structures (e.g., powerhouse tailrace); all other future placement and management of material will be implemented in accordance with related management plans including the Waste Disposal and Hazardous Materials Management Plan.